 All proposals will be peer-reviewed by a scientific committee of The Portes Foundation and the IOMC.
 The first phase of this process is a Letter of Intent, which should not exceed three pages.
 It should concisely describe the purpose and rationale of the study, its expected outcome, as well as the basic methods that will be used for evaluating the success of the project.

-The letter of intent must be submitted electronically to firstname.lastname@example.org by August 1, 2018.
-In September, letter of interest (LOI) submitters will be notified of the initial determination and, if applicable, a complete formal proposal will be requested.
+The letter of intent must be submitted electronically to email@example.com by July 1, 2020.
+In August, letter of interest (LOI) submitters will be notified of the initial determination and, if applicable, a complete formal proposal will be requested and due in mid-September.
 Acceptance of the LOI only means that the Portes Foundation and IOMC consider the concept within their mission and are now interested in evaluating a complete proposal.

 L. J. Sandlow, MD